The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 The Thakhek Loop can be completed year round.
 Even before the entire route was sealed, riders completed the loop in the wet summer months.

-With that said, if you have a choice, we highly recommend planning to do the Thakhek Loop sometime between November and April during dry season.
-Though do keep in mind, March and April can get extremely hot, and most lodging options along the route do not offer A/C.
+With that said, if you have a choice, we strongly recommend planning to do the Thakhek Loop sometime between November and April during dry season.

 Riding in the Rainy Season